Reflections & Reminders

 Teaching and conveying the message of Islam was central to Aisha's life after the passing of the Prophet (peace and blessings be upon him).
 She corrected mistakes, explained rulings, and enjoined the good and forbade the evil with clarity and courage.

 When she saw a woman walking between Safa and Marwa wearing clothing decorated with pictures, she warned her that the Prophet (peace and blessings be upon him) had shown anger at such clothing.
-When she saw her brother performing wudu hastily before a funeral prayer, she stopped him and reminded him of the Prophet's warning about the heels being burned in the fire due to not washing them properly in wudu.
+When she saw her brother performing wudu hastily before a funeral prayer, she stopped him and reminded him of the Prophet's warning about the heels being burned in the Fire when they are not washed properly in wudu.

 She was also deeply concerned that knowledge not remain confined to her alone.
 Things she felt shy to say directly, she would ask women to convey to their husbands.
 She understood that the Sunnah was a trust, and that conveying it was an obligation she carried with full seriousness.